vhart/InterviewFlashCards/README.md

 # Interview Flash Cards
-An open-source project in the form of iOS technical, data structures, and algorithm questions in flashcard form.
+An open-source project designed to be a tool for iOS developers preparing for an interview.
+The project consists of data structure and algorithm questions, as well as iOS technical questions, all in flashcard form.

 ## Pods
 - Firebase(soon to be migrated to a Realm database)